balenaltd/handbook/Leave-Policy.md

 As part time contractors work variable hours each month and aren’t fully dedicated to balena in their activity, they are not entitled to paid leave, but can book unpaid leave in order to communicate their absence with the rest of the team.

-If you leave the company before your first anniversary (or within one year after transitioning to the new policy), you will not be paid out for the 12 day starting balance.
+If you leave the company before your first anniversary (or the anniversary of the new policy on June 1st 2021), the 12 day starting balance will expire and you will not be able to request or be paid out for it.
 This is to ensure things are fair for team members and the company - if someone left after 1 month, for example, it wouldn’t be fair for them to be paid out for 14.5 days of accumulated leave.
 Think of it as these 12 days “maturing” after one year in the bank system.

 ### Appendix A: Bank system example